HL7/cqf-recommendations/pages/documentation-approach-12-conceptual-knowledge-architecture.md

 *   Infobutton for CPG’s

 ---

-[^1] Dijkstra, Edsger W (1982).
+<a id="1">1</a>: Dijkstra, Edsger W (1982).
 "On the role of scientific thought".
 Selected writings on Computing: A Personal Perspective.
 New York, NY, USA: Springer-Verlag. pp. 60–66.
 ISBN 0-387-90652-5.; Gossman, William; Lew, Valerie; Ghassemzadeh, Sassan (2019), "SOAP Notes", StatPearls, StatPearls Publishing, PMID 29489268